Phase 1: Establishing Academic Eligibility

 - Competency Assessment Interview

 It may take up to one year for you to complete the SEAS process.
-You will use the SEAS portal to apply, submit the payment and documents and complete the required tasks.
+You will work through ACOTRO's SEAS program to apply, submit the payment and documents and complete the required tasks.

 - You must submit your SEAS Determination Letter and Report.
 These documents will be provided to you by ACOTRO when you have completed the SEAS process.